-Obesity is a major public health problem in the U.S. While all segments of the population are affected, low-income and food insecure people are especially vulnerable due to the additional risk factors associated with poverty, including limited resources, limited access to healthy and affordable foods, and limited opportunities for physical activity.
+Obesity is a major public health problem in the U.S. While all segments of the U.S. population can be affected, low-income and food insecure people can be especially vulnerable due to the additional risk factors associated with inadequate resources and under-resourced communities.
 Even individuals who are highly motivated can have difficulty eating healthy and being active if their environments do not support or allow such behaviors (Institute of Medicine, 2009).

 FRAC has developed this section of our web-site to provide the latest research and resources on overweight and obesity.
 Emphasis is given to low-income children and families as well as the important role of the federal nutrition programs in combating obesity.